EquipeDSNG1/projectDSNG1/README.md

 ## Why?

-This project is part of our personal portfolio and will complete our series in high school, so I would be happy if you could give me some feedback on the project, code, structure or anything you can report, it will help me to be a developer best!
-Its free.
+This project is part of our personal portfolio and will complete our years in high school, so I would be happy if you could give me some feedback on the project, code, structure or anything you can report, it will help me to be a better developer!
+Also it's free.

 Email-me: equipe.dsng1@gmail.com